 Life as a Pro

-In his decade-long career in the NFL, Joe has proven to be a valuable and successful leader for the Baltimore Ravens.
+In his 11-year career in the NFL, Joe has proven to be a valuable and successful leader with the Baltimore Ravens.
 In his rookie season he was named the starter and led the team to the 2009 AFC Championship game.
 With Joe as the starting quarterback the Ravens have had 7 winning seasons, 10 playoff wins, 3 AFC Championship appearances and a victory in Super Bowl XLVII, where he was named MVP.
-Entering the 2019 season, Flacco has recorded over 210 touchdowns, thrown for 38,245 yards and completed 3,499 passes.
+In 2019 Joe will take on a new challenge with a new team, as he was traded on March 13 to the Denver Broncos.
+Joe is very excited and will continue to work hard in hopes of bringing a Super Bowl back to the city of Denver.

 Off the Field